 Family Medicine Residency

-Family Medicine Residency Spokane has 11 faculty and more than 100 physicians who comprise the volunteer clinical faculty.
-They teach 27 residents at Providence Sacred Heart Medical Center, at the Family Medicine Residency clinic and in other locations.
+Family Medicine Residency Spokane has 13 faculty and more than 100 physicians who comprise the volunteer clinical faculty.
+They teach 32 residents at Providence Sacred Heart Medical Center, at the Family Medicine Residency clinic (located at the STHC) and in other locations.

 Gary R. Newkirk, MD, ABFM – Program Director